Finpension Vested Benefits Review 2025 – Pros & Cons

 If you plan to invest any significant amount of money in Finpension, it is essential to look at security.

 First, it is well regulated under Swiss Law.
 But this is the case with every vested benefits account.
-Something really good is that your assets are not in the hand of finpension (the mother company) but in the hands of the foundation.
+Something really good is that your assets are not in the hands of finpension (the mother company) but in the hands of the foundation.
 If finpension goes bankrupt, your assets are safe from bankruptcy.
 And then, the foundation will have the job of finding a new place for your assets.
 It may take some time, but you will recover your assets.

-From a technical point of view, you will log in to your account with the web interface.
+From a technical point of view, you will log in to your account using the web interface.
 It is important to note that the application is almost read-only.
 You cannot transfer money from the application.
 Even if someone could access your account, hackers could only mess with your portfolio, not with your money.

 So, the security of Finpension Vested Benefits is excellent!
 Even though there is not much a hacker could do from your account, the app is well protected!
 Finpension has good security for your money.